Martin-Mai/MLB_Analyze/README.md

 in further detail in section 1.3) to rank the baseball players on their batting success for each season they played in.

-## Definitions, Acronyms, Abbreviations
-When analyzing baseball statistics, there are a variety of different acronyms and abbreviations that are used to represent different statistics.
-Below there will be a list of different abbreviations and what they stand for.

 ## User Interface:
 <table>
   <tr>